-- Remove the existing roofing system down to the metal roof. - Inspect and repair the areas of the metal deck that might be deteriorated because of ongoing water infiltration issues. - Once the metal deck was observed to be in satisfactory condition, the new insulated EPDM roofing system inclusive at a minimum of 4" polyiso insulation for an R-Value of R-40 would be installed. - The new system will have integrated flashings and drains with walk pads as required. - Replace deck with a single ply, 0.060 mil EPDM roofing. - Insulation would be tapered to drains. - All roof flashing and drainage components should be removed and replaced with new in accordance with current practices and in conformance with the roofing manufacturer's recommendations. - The exterior facade needs flashing and weep venting repairs to be made to remove moisture and stop damage being caused by water infiltration.
-This work is highly prioritized, as a solid building envelope is paramount to maintaining a facility for longevity. - Replacement of all roof drains will be included in the scope as well as installing scuppers and other secondary drains as required by code. - Secondary drains for this flat roof may be required with interior piping to the exterior wall, or provisions of overflow spout is to be placed. - A fixed ladder with a roof hatch or a protected ladder off the back of the building is recommended for installation for safe roof access. - The existing gymnasium roof is detailed on the contract documents from the 1991 construction as a built up roof with stone ballast.
-This roof has been repaired in the past and maintained. - The current school includes grades preschool to eight and the gymnasium serves as the gym, auditorium, cafeteria, music room, and small kitchen.
+- Remove the existing roofing system down to the metal roof. - Inspect and repair the areas of the metal deck that might be deteriorated because of ongoing water infiltration issues. - Once the metal deck was observed to be in satisfactory condition, the new insulated EPDM roofing system inclusive at a minimum of 4" polyiso insulation for an R-Value of R-40 would be installed. - The new system will have integrated flashings and drains with walk pads as required. - Replace deck with a single ply, 0.060 mil EPDM roofing. - Insulation would be tapered to drains. - All roof flashing and drainage components should be removed and replaced with new in accordance with current practices and in conformance with the roofing manufacturer's recommendations. - Replacement of all roof drains will be included in the scope as well as installing scuppers and other secondary drains as required by code. - Secondary drains for this flat roof may be required with interior piping to the exterior wall, or provisions of overflow spout is to be placed. - A fixed ladder with a roof hatch or a protected ladder off the back of the building is recommended for installation for safe roof access. - The existing gymnasium roof is detailed on the contract documents from the 1991 construction as a built up roof with stone ballast.
+This roof has been repaired in the past and maintained. - The current school includes grades preschool to eight and the gymnasium serves as the gym, auditorium, cafeteria, music room and small kitchen.